 -

-A seat reservation is strongly recommended, and compulsory in summer
+A seat reservation is recommended, and compulsory in summer

-Seat reservations are optional for most of the year on this route as on most German & Danish trains, but they are compulsory for the peak summer period from June to September as demand for seats can exceeds supply in the summer months.
-However, I strongly recommend reserving a seat at any time of year as they are popular trains.
+Seat reservations are optional for most of the year on this route as on most German & Danish trains, but they are compulsory for the peak summer period from early June to early September as demand for seats exceeds supply in the summer months.
+However, I strongly recommend reserving a seat at any time of year as these are popular trains.

 -